logo

 Microsoft Forms are used to create surveys, quizzes, and polls, and to invite others to complete them.
 These forms are free to create and share for anyone with a Microsoft account, with premium features such as an expanded number of respondents and more templates available only to Microsoft 365 subscribers.

-What are the disadvantages of Microsoft Forms?
+What are limitations of Microsoft Forms?

 Out of all the limitations of Microsoft Forms, the most glaring is the lack of field types.
 The only way to collect numeric data is with a specially configured Text field, collecting repeated data like lists or tables is not supported at all, and the only way to get the respondent's signature is with complex workarounds.